arviz-devs/arviz/CONTRIBUTING.md

 Install [Docker](https://www.docker.com/) for your operating system, clone this repo.
 Docker will generate an environment with your local copy of `arviz` with all the packages in Dockerfile.

 ### Testing in Docker
 Testing the code using docker consists of executing the same file 3 times (you may need root privileges to run it).
 First run `./scripts/container.sh --clear-cache`.
 Then run `./scripts/container.sh --build`.
 This starts a local docker image called `arviz`.
 Finally run the tests with `./scripts/container.sh --test`.
 This should be quite close to how the tests run on TravisCI.

+NOTE: If you run into errors due to `__pycache__` files (i.e. while testing in docker after testing locally or installing with pip after testing with docker), try running `./scripts/container.sh --clear-cache` before the errored command.

 ### Using the Docker image interactively
 Once the Docker image is built with `./scripts/container.sh --build`, interactive containers can also be run.
+Therefore, code can be edited and executed using the docker container, but modifying directly the working directory of the host machine.

 To start a bash shell inside Docker, run:

-    $ docker run -it arviz bash
+    $ docker run --mount type=bind,source="$(pwd)",target=/opt/arviz/ -it arviz bash

-To start a jupyter notebook, there are two steps, first run:
+Alternatively, to start a jupyter notebook, there are two steps, first run:

-    $ docker run --name jupyter-dock -it -d -p 8888:8888 arviz
+    $ docker run --mount type=bind,source="$(pwd)",target=/opt/arviz/ --name jupyter-dock -it -d -p 8888:8888 arviz
     $ docker exec -it jupyter-dock pip install jupyter
     $ docker exec -it jupyter-dock jupyter notebook --ip 0.0.0.0 --no-browser --allow-root